yashwant-shrivastava/crawler-google-places/README.md

 - `zoom` - Viewport zoom, e.g zoom: 10 -> https://www.google.com/maps/@50.0860729,14.4135326,10z vs zoom: 1 -> https://www.google.com/maps/@50.0860729,14.4135326,1z
 - `maxCrawledPlaces` - Limit places you want to get from crawler
 - `debug` - Debug messages will be included in log.
+- `forceEng` - Force localization to be in english

 You can exclude some attributes from results using input parameters.
 It can help to speed up crawling.
 You need to set the attribute to `false`.